Takatori Castle

 Takatori Castle (高取城, Takatori jō) was a Sengoku to Edo period yamajiro-style Japanese castle located in what is now the town of Takatori, Nara Prefecture, in the Kinki region of Japan.
-Its ruins been protected by the central government as a National Historic Site since 1953.
+Its ruins have been protected by the central government as a National Historic Site since 1953.
 Takatori Castle was listed as one of Japan's Top 100 Castles by the Japan Castle Foundation in 2006.

 Overview

 Takatori Castle is a mountain castle built on Mount Takatori, 583 meters above sea level, about four kilometers southeast of the modern urban center of Takatori town.
 The castle was famous for its 29 white-plastered yagura turrets that are lined up on the mountain.
 When viewed from the castle town, the song "Tatsumi Takatori, if you look at it, it's not snow, Tosa's castle" was sung.
 Tōsa is the old name of Takatori.
 The castle consisted of a series of baileys, and the castle interior area covered about 10,000 square meters; the circumference of the fortifications extended for over three kilometers, and the total area of the entire castle was about 60,000 square meters, and the circumference was about 30 kilometers.
-It is the largest Sengoku period mountain castle, and it is counted as one of the three largest mountain castles in Japan, along with Bitchū Matsuyama Castle (Okayama Prefecture) and Iwamura Castle (Gifu Prefecture).
-I Despite the Tokugawa shogunate's edict of " One Castle per Province" in 1615, the castle was largely spared from destruction, and its stone walls and stone ramparts remain to this day.
+It is the largest Sengoku period mountain castle, and it is counted as one of the three greatest mountain castles in Japan, along with Bitchū Matsuyama Castle (Okayama Prefecture) and Iwamura Castle (Gifu Prefecture).
+Despite the Tokugawa shogunate's edict of " One Castle per Province" in 1615, the castle was largely spared from destruction, and its stone walls and stone ramparts remain to this day.